Puzzle 31: GPU Occupancy Optimization

 1. Start with benchmarking - See the performance differences first

-2. Profile with NSight Compute - Get actual resource usage and occupancy data
+2. Profile with Nsight Compute - Get actual resource usage and occupancy data

 3. Calculate theoretical occupancy - Use your GPU specs and the occupancy formula